digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/swap.rst

 In our example, the issuer pays the asset leg of the swap.

-One observable is required: *referenceAssetId*.
-The template calculates the performance for each payment period using this observable.
-Performance is calculated from the start date to the end date of each payment period.
-The reference asset Observable needs to contain the appropriate type of
-fixings:

-* *unadjusted* fixings in case of a *price return* asset swap
-* *adjusted* fixings in case of a *total return* asset swap

 Finally, we create the asset swap instrument:

 .. literalinclude:: ../src/test/daml/Daml/Finance/Instrument/Swap/Test/Util.daml